The cheapest way to add LinkedIn steps to HubSpot sequences is the free manual task step. The cheapest automated way is FirstTouch at $99 per seat.

 An MCP server for sales is a standard interface that lets AI assistants like Claude, ChatGPT, and Gemini operate a real go-to-market tool: read the CRM, enrich a lead, send outreach, or log activity.
 The Model Context Protocol means one connection instead of custom integrations, so a single agent can work across the stack.
-The practical question is not which server is best overall but which server owns which job, because a working agent stack usually connects two or three.
+The practical question is not which server is best overall but which server owns which job, because a working agent stack usually connects three or four.

 Connect it with one block: